Buried-In-Code/Keschet/README.md

-# Keschet _1.0.2_
+# Keschet _1.0.3_

 A chess-style game from the Blood Song by Anthony Ryan.
-_Merchant ability not yet implemented._

 ## Dependencies